absinthe-graphql/absinthe/guides/subscriptions.md

 By default, Absinthe will resolve each outgoing publish once per individual subscription.
 This ensures:

-- different GraphQL documents each receive the different fields they requested
+- Different GraphQL documents each receive the different fields they requested
-- user-specific updates are sent out, in case `context` contains user-specific data
+- User-specific updates are sent out, in case `context` contains user-specific data

 To improve the scale at which your subscriptions operate, you may tell Absinthe when it is safe to de-duplicate updates.
-Simply return a `context_id` from your field's `config` function.
+Simply return a `context_id` from your field's `config` function:

 ```elixir
 subscription do